 - appreciate the distinctive nature of religion and the contribution of religious and spiritual insights and values to the individual’s search for meaning in life

-- to ensure our values of community, love and perseverance are woven throughout Re and the whole school curriculum.
+- to appreciate that our values of community, love and perseverance are woven throughout RE and are reflected in the whole school curriculum.

-- learn about Christianity God, Jesus Christ, the Trinity, the Church, the Bible, Christian ways of life
+- learn about Christianity, God, Jesus Christ, the Trinity, the Church, the Bible and Christian ways of life

 - learn about Judaism and Islam and aspects of other faiths represented in the classroom and show respect for all.